What are Dr Karim's qualifications?

 She is also able to offer follow-up consultations via Videoconference if requested.

-She typically offers a clinic in Esher on a Saturday morning and a clinic in Guildford on a Tuesday morning and Friday evening.
-If these are not convenient for you, she may be able to offer an alternative time- please contact her for details.
+She typically offers a clinic in Esher on a Saturday morning and early afternoon and a clinic in Guildford on a Monday morning and early afternoon.

 What is Dr Karim's cancellation policy?